Overview#

 Helping Students#

 Email: I have found the most efficient way to handle student questions by email, is to have them send me a picture of their work - which I annotate on my tablet and email back to them.
-I also encourage them to ask content related questions on the help forum or during the Zoom Meeting.
+I also encourage them to ask content related questions during office hours or class.

 Collecting and Grading Papers#